vavrusa/ljdns/README.md

 print(dname:lower())
--- Checks if dname is a child of parent if dname:within('\3com') then print('child of com.') end
+-- Checks if dname is a child of parent if dname:within('\3com') then print('child of com.') end -- Checks if dname is a wildcard if dname:wildcard() then print('yes, it is a wildcard') end
 ```

 ## RDATA